chrisjsmith/trayfix/README.md

 # trayfix

-Fixes windows 11 hiding the tray icons all the time
+Fixes windows 11 hiding the tray icons all the time.